Creating a webhook

 A Webhook with a unique identifier and the default transportType of HTTP is returned in the response.

-Even though HTTP was not explicitly passed as the transportType in the above request, the userName and password parameters within the authentication hash table were still accepted and returned in the response.
+Even though HTTP was not explicitly passed as the transportType in the above request, the userName and password parameters within the authentication hash table was still accepted and returned in the response.
 This is because HTTP is the default setting.

 {